sophialouiserdl/mon-cher-chat/README.md

 ## Project Overview

-**Mon Cher Chat** is a conversational chatbot prototype developed for demonstrating secure, high-performance local AI deployment.
-The solution integrates the **DeepSeek-R1** Large Language Model (LLM), utilizing **Ollama** as the local runtime and **Streamlit** for the interactive web interface.
+**Mon Cher Chat** is a prototype conversational chatbot designed to demonstrate secure, high-performance AI running entirely on local hardware.
+The system integrates the DeepSeek-R1 large language model (LLM), using Ollama as the local runtime environment and Streamlit to provide an interactive web interface

-This architecture serves as a crucial demonstration of modern, cost-effective LLM engineering principles.
-By prioritizing **local execution** and **data privacy**, the system establishes a robust blueprint for building secure, custom AI tools.
-This approach is highly relevant for enterprise applications requiring stringent data privacy and regulatory compliance, such as internal knowledge management or confidential document analysis.
-The design effectively eliminates recurring cloud service costs and minimizes latency, proving the technical viability of running powerful models affordably and securely within an organization's infrastructure.
+This setup highlights a practical and cost-effective approach to modern LLM deployment.
+By focusing on local execution and data privacy, it offers a solid framework for building secure, customized AI tools.
+This approach is particularly valuable for enterprise use cases that demand strict data privacy and regulatory compliance, such as internal knowledge management or confidential document processing.
+Additionally, it eliminates ongoing cloud service expenses and reduces latency, proving that powerful AI models can be run affordably and securely within an organization’s own infrastructure.

 ### 🔎 Technical Highlights